Editorial Standards

 - Retain the signed 8879-PE for at least three years from the return due date or IRS received date, whichever is later.
 This mirrors the ERO retention rule for 8879 series forms across IRS guidance.

 - Collect the completed 8879-PE after the taxpayer has reviewed the prepared return, and before you transmit.
 Do not wait until the day you plan to file.
+If the return changes after the partner signs, for example based on that review, provide a corrected Form 8879-PE before you transmit.

 - For calendar‑year 1065 returns, the statutory due date is March 15, which moved to Monday, March 17, 2025 for tax year 2024 because the 15th fell on a Saturday.
 An on‑time Form 7004 extends filing to September 15, 2025.
 Plan your checkpoints backward from these dates.